 “Community leadership is leadership for the community by the community; a participatory paradigm based on respect and engagement.
 It uplifts the value of all its' members by creating a shared vision and responsibility for action.”

-Jasmine Campbell is the Director for the Under Armour House at Fayette, an East Baltimore community center run by Living Classrooms, and has over 10 years of experience in youth development.
+Jasmine Campbell is the Director for the UA House at Fayette, an East Baltimore community center run by Living Classrooms, and has over 10 years of experience in youth development.
 Because her extensive efforts and clear vision, program enrollment at the Y has increased and youth have been given a space where they feel safe.
 She is a dedicated advocate for health and nutrition in urban communities who have faced a chronic disease epidemic and little access to high quality food and health education.
 Jasmine received her B.A. in English from Morgan State University.

 Community leaders “are pioneers that provide a blueprint of hope and thus, they have the unique talent of motivating others to commit in the same ways they’ve demonstrated, creating a trickle-down effect that contaminates entire communities for the better.”